atul's bollywood song a day- with full lyrics

 This blog discusses Bollywood songs of yesteryears.
 Every song has a brief description, followed by a video link, and complete lyrics of the song.

-This is a labour of love, where "new" songs are added every day, and that has been the case for more than one year.
-This blog has over 2000 songs by now.
+This is a labour of love, where “new” songs are added every day, and that has been the case for over FIFTEEN years.
+This blog has over 18300 song posts by now.

 Bookmark